-Use caution when removing the Supervisor right from the Inherited Rights Filter of a NetWare Server object.
+Important Use caution when removing the Supervisor right from the Inherited Rights Filter of a NetWare Server object.
 You could cut off access to part of the Directory tree.
 (See "Inherited Rights Filter.")

-See also "Object"; "Creating Leaf Objects" and "Cautions When Deleting NetWare Server Objects" in Chapter 1 of Supervising the NetWork.
+See also "Object" ; Creating Leaf Objects and Cautions When Deleting NetWare Server Objects in Supervising the NetWork.